Schwad/factory_bot/GETTING_STARTED.md

 end
 ```

-If you do not include `FactoryBot::Syntax::Methods` in your test suite, then all factory_bot methods will need to be prefaced with `FactoryBot`.
+If you do not include `FactoryBot::Syntax::Methods` in your test suite, then all factory_face methods will need to be prefaced with `FactoryBot`.

 Defining factories
 ------------------